harjot-oberai/MaterialShadows/README.md

 # Limitations
 1. Since the bitmap is traversed pixel by pixel, the performance for large views is bad.
 Hence the use of the library is limited to small views.
 2. Currently the shadow is generated only for direct children of the `MaterialShadowViewWrapper`.
-Hence if the desired views are placed inside a Linear Layout or some other view group, then each view must be wrapped by a seperate `MaterialShadowViewWrapper`.
-This doesn't affect the performance as the number of operations are still the same, but affects the quality of code.
+Hence if the desired views are placed inside a Linear Layout or some other view group, then each view must be wrapped by a seperate `MaterialShadowViewWrapper` or `MaterialShadowFrameLayoutWrapper` or a custom view group wrapper may be implemented.
-3. Each child of `MaterialShadowViewWrapper` is assigned same offset and shadow intensity.
-If fine control over every view's shadow is required then it must be wrapped inside its own `MaterialShadowViewWrapper`.
-Again this doesn't affect the performance, just the quality of code.
+3. Each child of `MaterialShadowViewWrapper` or custom view group wrapper is assigned the same offset and shadow intensity.
+If fine control over every view's shadow is required then it must be wrapped inside its own `MaterialShadowViewWrapper` or `MaterialShadowFrameLayoutWrapper`.

 # Credits
 1. [Yaroslav](https://github.com/yarolegovich) : Implementation of asynchronous calculations and shadow animations.